rizkyjaya99/ThirdYoloswapAirdrop/README.md

 # ThirdYoloswapAirdrop
-The is a project to prepare for the third Merkle Tree airdrop, **case insensitive search would help**
+The is a project to prepare for the third Merkle Tree airdrop,  **case insensitive search would help**.

+# ReadMe
+There will be basic rewards after filling out the form.
+The addresses for completing multiple activity tasks are listed here.

-# Airdrop List
+# Airdrop List(Main List)

 0x0000006bbcca983ccb4a66852bd8d0707c0f3434